Skip to main content

 Step 1 - Q(V) droop curve | Choose grid voltage steps simulation time

-Choose the grid voltage steps simulation time in the "Q(V) droop curve" tests which is sufficient for your generating system to settle.
+Choose the grid voltage steps simulation time for the "Q(V) droop curve" tests so that the duration is sufficient for your generating system to settle.
 This simulation time will depend on your reactive power control system gains as well as your ramp up and ramp down control limits (e.g. expressed in MVAr/sec).
 If required, edit the simulation time of the relevant PowerFactory Dynamic, PSCAD™ and Plot Nodes.

 Step 2 - Choose Qref and PFref values